strapi/documentation/CONTRIBUTING.md

 This project and everyone participating in it are governed by the [Strapi Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please read the [full text](CODE_OF_CONDUCT.md) so that you can read which actions may or may not be tolerated.

-## Target Branch

-Pull requests relating to fixing documentation for the latest release should be directed towards the `main` branch.

 ## Bugs

 We are using [GitHub Issues](https://github.com/strapi/documentation/issues) to manage our public bugs.
-We keep a close eye on this so before filing a new issue, try to make sure the problem does not already exist.

-### Reporting an issue

 Before submitting an issue you need to make sure:

 - Checked for any existing pull requests that may address the same issue
 - Checked for any open issues related to your issue, if so, please provide context on that issue